Mihir-Achyuta/Mihir-Achyuta/README.md

 ## PaletteBuds allows you to create beautiful color schemes with the click of a button

+# It's built with a React Frontend and Node backend with MongoDB as its database

 ## TasksEcute easily organizes your tasks in a clean way

 ### If you want to contact me, my email is achyutamihir@gmail.com